$T$-equivariant disc potential and SYZ mirror construction: -equivariant disc potentials of toric manifolds

 weighted by $1/k!$.
 Its intersection with $\one_L$ gives the coefficient $\frac{n_1(\beta_i+\alpha)\prod_{j=1}^d m_j^{r_j}}{k!}$.
 (See Figure \ref{fig_hypertori} for an illustration of such perturbations.)
 Summing over all the possible inputs of $k$ hypertori and the $\frac{k!}{\prod_{j=1}^d (r_j!)}$ arrangements among them, we obtain the term $n_1(\beta_i+\alpha) \exp (v_i \cdot (x_1,\ldots,x_d))$. \end{proof}

-\begin{remark} For the above theorem, we have chosen the perturbations for the fiber products to be the average of all configurations of the perturbed unstable hypertori of $X_i$.
-Indeed, we can choose other perturbations, which gives different expressions of the (non-equivariant) disc potential.
+\begin{remark} In the above theorem, we have chosen the perturbations for the fiber products to be the average of all configurations of the perturbed unstable hypertori of $X_i$.
+Indeed, we can choose other perturbations, which would give different expressions of the (non-equivariant) disc potential.